ietf-wg-nmop/Logistic/IAB Workshop.md

 # Out of scope topics

-The NEMOPS workshop intends to focus on managing networks within the control plane (and its effect on the data plane), but management of content within the data plane is explicitly out of scope.
-Specifically, a workshop dedicated to management techniques related to encrypted networks has already been held [RFC9490] and these topics are therefore out of scope for this workshop.
+A workshop dedicated to management techniques related to encrypted networks has already been held [RFC9490]; these topics are therefore out of scope for this workshop.

 # Outreach and Timeline